MicrosoftDocs/windows-ai-docs/docs/windows-ml/train-model-pytorch.md

 ## Integrate with Windows ML

 After you've exported the model to ONNX, you're ready to integrate it into a Windows ML application.
-Windows ML is available in several different languages, so check out a tutorial in the language you're most comfortable with.
+Windows ML is available in several different programming languages, so check out a tutorial in the language you're most comfortable with.

 * [Create a Windows Machine Learning UWP application (C#)](https://docs.microsoft.com/windows/ai/windows-ml/get-started-uwp)